white-gecko/ijew/README.md

-IJEW - Islamic Jewish Eastern Western Calender
+IJEW - Islamic Jewish Eastern Western Calendar
 =============================================

 This is a small PHP project to output events of different religions in a iCalendar format